Jewellery Valuations

 Gemstone Identification

-The report will contain the following information: Reference number, gemstone name, weight, cut / shape, dimensions, colour description, clarity grade.
+The gem identification report for coloured gemstones has the following information: Reference number, gemstone name, weight, cut / shape, dimensions, colour description, clarity grade and finish.
+If the stone has characteristics unique to a particular origin it will be mentioned on the report.

 Coloured Stone Grading

-A passport report is a full report with all the details, it contains the following information: Reference number, gemstone species and variety, weight, cut / shape, dimensions, colour description, colour grade, tone, clarity grade, brilliance, finish, final grade and an image.
+The details of the gemstones for the full reports contain the following information: Reference number, gemstone species and variety, weight, cut / shape, dimensions, colour description, colour grade, tone, clarity grade, brilliance, finish, final grade and an image.

 We use the ICSL coloured stone grading system which has proved itself to be the most efficient and user-friendly coloured stone grading system since 1982.
 Many large laboratories around the world use this system.
 It is the most consistent system I have ever come across.
 Ian Campbell who developed the system introduced the FINAL GRADE which relates directly to price.
 For more information on this system click below.